UrbanIR: Large-Scale Urban Scene Inverse Rendering from a Single Video: Method

 \section{Method}

-\method~takes as input multiple frames of video of a fixed scene under fixed illumination; the camera moves, and its motion is known.
+\method~takes a multi-frame video of a scene under single illumination; as the camera moves, its motion is known.
 Write $\{I_i, E_i, K_i\}$, where $I_i \in \mathbb{R}^{H \times W \times 3}$ is the RGB image; $E_i \in \text{SE}(3)$ is the camera pose; and $K_i$ is camera intrinsic matrix.
 We produce a neural field model that can be viewed from \emph{novel camera viewpoints} under \emph{novel lighting conditions}.
-We do so by constructing a neural scene model that encodes albedo, normal, transmittance, and visibility in a unified manner (Sec.~\ref{sect:scene}).
+We do so by constructing a neural scene model that encodes albedo, normal, semantics, and visibility in a unified manner (Sec.~\ref{sect:scene}).
 This model is rendered from a given camera pose with given illumination using an end-to-end differentiable volume renderer (Sec.~\ref{sect:rendering}).
-The inference is by optimization of all properties jointly (Sec.~\ref{sect:optimization}).
-Applications include changing the sun angle, day-to-night transitions, and object insertion (Sec.~\ref{sect:simulation}).
-Fig.~\ref{fig:training} provides an overview of our proposed inverse graphics and simulation framework.
+Our inference is by joint optimization of all properties (Sec.~\ref{sect:optimization}).
+Applications include changing the sun angle (\cref{fig:teaser}; top right), day-to-night transitions (\cref{fig:teaser}; bottom right), and object insertion (\cref{fig:teaser}; middle right).
+More details about applications are in Sec.~\ref{sect:simulation}.
+Fig.~\ref{fig:rendering} provides an overview of our proposed inverse graphics and simulation framework.